 Potential corrections should be proposed directly to the relevant WGs (preferably with accompanying documents clearly articulating the motivation for the change).

-IEEE 802 thanks 3GPP RAN for allowing the participants of IEEE 802 the opportunity to comment on the LAA CRs.
+IEEE 802 thanks 3GPP RAN for allowing the participants of IEEE 802 the opportunity to comment on the LAA CRs, and more generally for 3GPP’s engagement with IEEE on 802.11/LAA coexistence issues.
 IEEE 802 looks forward to reviewing the responses to our comments and the resulting changes to the LAA specification.

 IEEE 802 believes this process of collaboration between IEEE 802 and 3GPP RAN should result in an LAA specification that better supports fair sharing of unlicensed spectrum by both 802.11 and LAA equipment.
 Further, it should also result in a better LAA specification that leverages the long experience of IEEE 802 in defining effective and fair sharing protocols in unlicensed spectrum.

-This document contains comments by participants in IEEE 802 particularly focused on CR_R1_157922, which contains specifications for “Channel Access Procedures for LAA”.
-While not all participants in IEEE 802 agree with every comment, the comments represent concerns and suggestions by a sufficient number of IEEE 802 participants.
-Other documents may contain comments on other aspects of the LAA CRs.
+This document contains comments by participants in IEEE 802 particularly focused on CR_R1_157922 (Introduction of LAA (eNB Channel Access Procedures)) [1] and CR_RP_152258 (Introduction of LAA) [2].
+While not all participants in IEEE 802 agree with every comment, the comments represent concerns and requests by a significant number of IEEE 802 participants.
+Open standards development principles require that any serious and timely comment receives a detailed response and an opportunity for further comment before the LAA specification is ratified.

+References

+[1] R1-157922 Change Request for 36.213 “Introduction of LAA (eNB Channel Access Procedures)”

+[2] RP-152258 Change Request for 36.211 “Introduction of LAA”

+[3] R1-155310, “Energy detection threshold for LAA”, Intel Corporation

+[4] R1-152936, “Coexistence Evaluation Results Using LBT Category 4 for Wi-Fi DL and LAA DL only Scenario”, Broadcom Corporation

+[5] R1-152937, “Coexistence Evaluation Results Using LBT Category 4 for Wi-Fi DL+UL and LAA DL only Scenario”, Broadcom Corporation

 IEEE 802 has numerous comments in relation to CR_R1_157922 (Channel Access Procedures for LAA)

-The following pages contain a variety of comments related to the LAA specification, focusing on CR_R1_157922 (Channel Access Procedures for LAA), that have been highlighted by IEEE 802 participants.
+The following pages contain a variety of comments related to the LAA specification, focusing on CR_R1_157922 (Introduction of LAA (eNB Channel Access Procedures)) [1] and CR_RP_152258 (Introduction of LAA) [2], that have been highlighted by IEEE 802 participants: